K3V1991/Magisk-Troubleshoot/README.md

 <br />

 ## Unable to extract Zip:
-If you get an Error stating "Unable to extract zip" when installing a Module it might just mean that the Zip has been packaged wrongly. <br />
+If you get an Error stating ```Unable to extract zip``` when installing a Module it might just mean that the Zip has been packaged wrongly. <br />
 Try using a different Program to create the Zip.
 <br />
 <br />